 Therefore, cancer activity represents a significant proportion of overall NHS activity, so responding to this rising demand in a way which maximises use of resources and best suits the needs of the patient is vital to build an NHS which is fit for the future.

+The national cancer plan will set out how we achieve this goal in line with the shifts and reforms set out by the 10 Year Health Plan.
 Budget constraints mean that these plans will need to ensure that every pound of taxpayers' money is spent as effectively as possible.

 The national cancer plan will explain how the government and the NHS will: